0xPolygonID/docs/docs/issuer/setup-issuer-core.md

 :::note "Mainnet or Testnet?"

 Using Mainnet or Testnet will depend on the RPC URL you are going to use in this step.
-After you decide which of thRPC providers you will be using, like any of the examples above, you will need to copy the URL for the network yoare willing to use.
+After you decide which of the RPC providers you will be using, like any of the examples above, you will need to copy the URL for the network you are willing to use.

 :::